jfjensen/CarND-Path-Planning-Project/README.md

 4. Spline: $f(S) = dY$

 ##### Creating the PathPlanner object (lines 250-253)
-Initializing the `PathPlanner` object with a `distance increment` of `0.0` because the vehicle is standing still and with a `frenet d value` of `6.0`, given that the vehicle is in the middle lane.
-The maximum speed is also set to 46 ms.
+Initializing the `PathPlanner` object with a `distance increment` of `0.0` because the vehicle is standing still and with a `frenet d` value of `6.0`, given that the vehicle is in the middle lane.
+The maximum speed is also set to 46 m/s.

 ##### Building the Behavior Tree (lines 258-334)
 ![](bt.jpg)
 The structure of the Behavior Tree can be seen in the diagram above.
-The code has been indented in order to reflect the structure.
+The source code has been indented in order to reflect the structure.

+There are 4 types of nodes in the Behavior Tree (in short):

+1. Selector: if one of the child nodes returns 'success' then the selector node is also returns 'success'.
+Otherwise it returns 'running' if one of its children is running or else it returns 'failure'.
+2. Sequence: if all the child nodes are returning 'success' then the sequence will also return 'success'.
+Otherwise it returns 'running' if one of its children is running or else it returns 'failure'.
+3. Conditional: a predicate is tested and the result is 'success' or 'failure'.
+4. Action: an action (in this implementation) will either return 'running' or 'success'.

+The selector and sequence nodes return to the same child if it returned 'running'.
+In this manner the Behavior Tree saves the state of the path planning.
+This is necessary given that some of the Action nodes have a state.
+When the path planner is in the process changing lanes the Action node which is responsible for this behavior returns 'running'.
+When it is finished, it returns 'success'.

 ##### Saving the data of the other vehicles in a vector (lines 396-412)